J0hn-B/k3d_act/readme.md

 At the time of writing the most preferred method is [nektos/act](https://github.com/nektos/act)
 Act is a great tool but it is not perfect, not yet.
-Have in mind, there is strong possibility you will plan to migrate from GitHub Actions to something new in the next 24/36 months.
+Bear in mind, there is strong possibility you will plan to migrate from GitHub Actions to something new in the next 24/36 months.

 What you need is to avoid a vendor lock-in by using the vendor-specific tools/language they provide.